C-Undritz/Pattern-Spiel/TESTING.md

-# Pattern Spielen (Pattern Play) - Testing document**
+# Pattern Spiel - Testing document

 [Associated Readme document](README.md)

 ---
 ># **RESPONSIVE DESIGN TESTING**

+Some research detailed screen resolutions that are most popular today (see [here](https://kinsta.com/blog/responsive-web-design/#common-responsive-breakpoints) and [here](https://www.browserstack.com/guide/responsive-design-breakpoints)).
+This information was used along with the required resolutions for [am-i-responsive](http://ami.responsivedesign.is/) to create determine 15 resolutions as a guide for media breakpoints and to test for responsive design.

-Tested responsiveness of the features on each page using the following methods:
+Tested responsiveness of the menu screen and game was completed against these resolutions using Google Chrome DevTools.
+The resolutions tested were:

-* Google Chrome DevTools at resolutions:
+    * 1920 x 1080
     * 1600 x 992
+    * 1536 x 864
+    * 1366 x 768
     * 1280 x 802
-    * 768 x 1024 (iPad)
+    * 768 x 1024
-    * 414 x 736 (iPhone 6/7/8 plus)
+    * 414 x 896
     * 411 x 731 (Pixel 2)
     * 411 x 823 (Pixel 2 XL)
     * 375 x 812 (iPhone X)
     * 375 x 667 (iPhone 6/7/8)
+    * 360 x 720
+    * 360 x 640
     * 320 x 568 (iPhone 5)
     * 320 x 480